 Example Project - We recently carried out sample collection, site investigation and laboratory analysis on a site near the City Ground in Nottingham for a steel buildings company as they needed qualified testing to dispose of soil excavated for groundworks.
 We were able to go to site, collect samples, produce a site investigation report, provide lab analysis and send everything back to them within 5 days of their enquiry, allowing them to stay on track with their schedule for the construction of a new boathouse for the University of Nottingham.

 WAC Testing for Construction Waste - It may also be neccesary to carry out WAC testing after the waste has been classified.
 Waste Acceptance Criteria (WAC) testing is done to determine which landfill class to send construction waste to.
-If construction waste is identified as non-hazardous it may need to undergo non-hazardous WAC testing to know whether to send it to inert or non-hazardous landfill (inert landfill is generally cheaper than non-hazardous).
+If construction waste is identified as non-hazardous and believe it to be inert you can carry out inert WAC testing to potentially send it to inert landfill (inert landfill is generally cheaper than non-hazardous).
 When construction waste is found to be hazardous, a hazardous WAC test can be done to see whether it meets hazardous WAC criteria and if it doesn't then it must undergo treatment before it can be sent to landfill.
 This part of the process is often carried out by the waste carrier but it is a service that we also provide and can included as part of our contaminated land investigation as a combined suite of testing.